-The core competences of the Medical Engineering & Neuroprosthetics Department lie in the fields of development, manufacturing and application of intelligent, implantable assistance systems including complex health information systems.
+The core competences in the area Medical Engineering & Neuroprosthetics lie in the fields of development, manufacturing and application of intelligent, implantable assistance systems including complex health information systems.
 It thus offers the whole range, from the implantable microelectrode, right up to IKT infrastructures, whereby this overall offer also covers Regulatory Affairs including a development-accompanying risk management system.
 All of the necessary technologies and laboratories are available.

-The focus of the working group Neuromonitoring lies in device technology and methodology for the measurement, conditioning and transmission of bioelectric potentials.
+The focus in the field of Neuromonitoring lies in device technology and methodology for the measurement, conditioning and transmission of bioelectric potentials.
 This also includes vital parameters that can be influenced by neuronal structures (e. g. temperature, blood pressure, breathing, eye movements, skin conductance etc.).
 This gives rise to questions in the area of sensors, signal processing, data transmission and signal analysis.
 Another approach involves the use of suitable stimulators to build up closed-loop systems.
 This will allow the development of different energy-autonomous, distributed actuators and sensors, for example for the vigilance analysis of pilots on long-distance flights (KF2267414GM2) or for intraoperative neuromonitoring (01EZ0722).